samkwok-hkclr/canopen_module/README.md

 # CANopen Module

 ## Overview
-The `canopen_module` is an STM32-based firmware designed for industrial applications.
+The `canopen_module` is an STM32-based firmware designed for Robostore application.
 It facilitates data acquisition and control using RS485 Modbus RTU and CANopen protocols.
-The module retrieves ultrasonic and vacuum data, controls valves, and communicates with an Industrial PC (IPC) via CANopen.
+The module retrieves ultrasonic and vacuum data, controls valves, and communicates with an IP) via CANopen.

 ## Features
 - **Ultrasonic Data Acquisition**: Collects data from ultrasonic sensors via RS485 using the Modbus RTU protocol.